macp3o/linux-tweaks/README.md

 #### 7. Additional packages
 Adds software and fonts, including traceroute, whois, and font-manager.

-> Implemented as a root script in `add-extra-packagesl.sh`
+> Implemented as a root script in `add-extra-packages.sh`

 #### 6. Nano
 Fixes mouse, smooth scrolling, line number in status bar, no help line, and no syntax highlinghting for all users.